• Skip to primary navigation

 • Baking powder (levure chimique) is an essential leavening agent.
 You can replace half of the baking powder with baking soda to make the cake even softer.

 • Oil brings moisture to the cake.
 Use olive oil, sunflower oil, walnut oil, vegetable oil, or peanut oil interchangeably.
-The use of mild olive oil is the best choice due to its intense fluffy power.
-The worst option would be using rapeseed oil since it loses most properties above 300°F (150°C) and tends to give an unpleasant bitter taste.
+Mild olive oil is the best choice due to its intense, fluffy flavor.
+The worst option would be using rapeseed oil, since it loses most of its properties above 300°F (150°C) and tends to give an unpleasant bitter taste.
 Experiment with melted coconut oil or melted butter.

-• Lemon zest (zeste de citron) gives a little tangy touch to the cake.
+• Lemon zest (zeste de citron) gives the cake a little tangy touch.
 You can replace it with orange or grapefruit zest.

 How to make gâteau au yaourt